jojomickymack/reverie001/src/ratpack/public/blog_data/libktx_platformer/libktx_platformer.md

 There's some puzzling things you'll discover if you don't call cam.setToOrtho(false) - the tiled map will be gigantic, and the 0, 0 coordinate will be in the center of the screen.
 Go ahead and try setting setToOrtho to true, and you'll see everything is upside down because the y coordinate is reversed by that flag.

+## Tiles And Objects

+Before going into the concept of 'units', I want to explain how tiled provides some different types of layers that you'll need to know about - 'tile layers' and 'object layers'.
+When you create a new tile map using Tiled, it gives you a 'tile layer'.
+Any tile layers you put on your map will automatically be rendered when you call render() on your OrthogonalTiledMapRenderer.
+Those tile layers consist of tiles placed on a grid of cells of whatever size you choose - if you have a tilesheet with tiles of 16x16 pixels, that's something you'll want to incorporate into your game.
+By setting a constant indicating that's what your game unit is, you can initialize your renderer with that value.

+	const val scaleFactor = 1/16f

+	...
+	val mr = OrthogonalTiledMapRenderer(map, scaleFactor)

+You'll be able to call getCell(x, y) on your TiledMapTileLayer and find out easily what the contents are - you might have a solid block that the player needs to respond to, you might have a collectable or a power up type of item in that cell, or it might be a hazard or something that damages the player.
+It's really convenient to be able to place those tiles in the map editor and be able to query for them in your game.
+In order for that to work, everything you're rendering in your game like sprites and shapes will need to be scaled from pixel coordinates into the cell coordinates.
+What I've become accustomed to is keeping a scaledRect Rectangle object with each of my game objects, and multiplying its dimensions by the scaleFactor and doing logic on that with the tile map.

+If you wanted to, you could just forgo from using tiled layers completely and just use object layers.
+Object layers place things in pixel coordinates, so you don't need to scale things down or initialize your map renderer with a scale factor.
+What you lose is the ability to see layers immediately by just calling render() and being able to query for cells.

+By using only object layers, you have to render everything yourself, which is not such a bad thing.
+The following examples attempt to use a tiled layer _and_ and object layer together, but keep in mind that the coordinate systems are different and that's why renderers and location coordinates get scaled down.

 ## Game Units

 You can scale what the camera shows, the size of the tiles, and each renderer.
-It can be very confusing when different renderers you might be using have different coordinate systems.
-What you are supposed to do is initialize your OrthogonalTiledMapRenderer with a scale factor which cooresponds to the size of the tiles on it.
-If your map is composed of 16x16 tiled, you want for 16 to be the 'game unit' size.
-In order for other renderers to share that coordinate system, multiply positions and sizes by the same scale factor.
-Now 1 'game unit' matches the size of a tile.
+It can get confusing when different renderers you might be using have different coordinate systems.

 Now when calling setToOrtho() on your camera, you can dictate how many tiles will fit in the screen.
-The example below assumes that the map has 16x16 tiles, and we want to fit 35x25 in the camera's view.
+The example below assumes that the map has 16x16 tiles, and we want the camera's view to contain 35x25 tiles.

-The use of a scale factor is very important for collision detection with tile layers in your map - you can query a tiled layer with integer cell coordinates to find out if there's a wall or floor near the player very easily.

 	const val scaleFactor = 1/16f